-The boat is equipped with an electrical system powered by Absorbed Glass Matt dual-purpose, leadacid batteries (AGM).
-The batteries are charged either by the outboard engines when the engines are running or by 110VAC Battery chargers powered by the shore power.
+The boat is equipped with an electrical system powered by Absorbed Glass Matt dual-purpose, lead-acid batteries (AGM).
+The batteries are charged either by the outboard engines when the engines are running or by 110VAC Battery chargers when connected to shore power.